-Before you even throw a leg over your bike, take a few minutes to map a route that steers you clear of busy streets.
-Instead, look for side roads and bike paths that will calmly deliver you to your destination.
-Not only is a quiet, longer route more enjoyable, but it may also be faster than a shorter route through city streets because it avoids delays due to traffic lights, stop signs, and road congestion.
+Before you even throw a leg over your bike, take a few minutes to map out an unfamiliar route.
+Not only is a quiet, longer route more enjoyable, but it may also end up being faster than the shorter route through city streets, as it avoids delays due to traffic lights, stop signs, and road congestion.

 Get to know the rules of the road

 Whether you cycle regularly or just to pop down to the shops, it’s vital you understand how to communicate with vehicles, pedestrians and fellow cyclists .
 When it comes to following the traffic laws, there are three actions to remember.
 The first of these is of course, to look.
 Check you’re free to go and you’ll be able start cycling with peace of mind.
 The second is to know the cyclist’s hand signals.
 To turn right, extend the right arm perpendicularly to the body.
 To turn left, extend the left arm perpendicularly to the body.
 Once you’ve signalled to other road users which direction you plan on turning, now’s the time you can make your turn and get on with your cycling!

 Be aware of your space